jagregory/abrash-zen-of-asm/src/chapter-14.md

 ### Jump Tables, Macros and Branched-To In-Line Code

 In the last chapter, we simply calculated the destination offset whenever we needed to branch into in-line code.
-That approach is fine when the offset calculations involve nothing more than a few shifts and adds, but it can reduce performance considerably if a `mul` instruction must be used.
+That approach is fine when the offset calculations involve nothing more than a few shifts and adds, but it can reduce performance considerably if a `mul`{.nasm} instruction must be used.
 Then, too, the calculated-offset approach only works if every repeated code block in the target in-line code is exactly the same size.
 That won't be the case if, for example, some repeated code blocks use short branches while others use normal branches, as shown in Figure 14.9.

 ![](images/fig14.9RT.png)